How To List Languages on a Resume by Skill Level

 • Many employers show a preference for candidates who know multiple languages.

-• Teal's Resume Builder can help you easily list your language abilities in your skills section, professional summary, work history, or all of the above.
+• Teal's AI Resume Builder can help you easily list your language abilities in your skills section, professional summary, work history, or all of the above.

 When nine out of 10 employers say they rely on employees that speak a language other than English, including your language skills can be a competitive differentiator—provided you know how to list them levels on a resume.